getodk/docs/docs/guide-end-of-form.rst

 * give data collectors control over when filled forms are queued for submission.
 * reduce the risk that data collectors continue editing data after they no longer have access to the data collection subject.
-* let Collect do some offline processing that requires data to be guaranteed not to change (for example, creating entities).
+* let Collect do data processing with a guarantee that the data won't change (for example, creating :doc:`Entities <central-entities>`).

-You should think of the ``finalized`` state as similar to ``sent``.
 The ``finalized`` state is only necessary because Collect allows users to save and work with data offline.
-If your data collectors are guaranteed to always have connectivity, you can turn on ``auto send`` so that they never need to see filled forms in the ``finalized`` state.
+If your data collectors are guaranteed to always have connectivity, you can turn on :ref:`Auto send <guide-form-states-auto-send>` so that they never need to see filled forms in the ``finalized`` state.

 Sent
 ~~~~~

-Sent forms can't be edited.
+Sent forms have been received by the server can't be edited from Collect.
 The ``sent`` state exists to:

 * provide a record of work that has been completed.
 * enable troubleshooting and data recovery in case of issues with the server.

-Collect can also optionally be configured to :ref:`delete submissions after send <delete-after-send>` to reduce local storage needs or ensure greater data protection.
+Collect can also optionally be configured to :ref:`delete submissions after send <delete-after-send>` to reduce device storage needs or ensure greater data protection.

 .. _guide-form-states-customization-options: